Manishearth/manishearth.github.io/source/drafts/gc.md

 All mutation goes through autogenerated accessors, so the crate has a little more control over traffic through the GC.

-<s>Garbage collection typically happens after a heap session is over, you can pin types across heap sessions using `FrozenGcRef<T>`, which provides a separate refcounted root type.</s>
+Garbage collection typically happens after a heap session is over, you can pin types across heap sessions using `FrozenGcRef<T>`, which provides a separate refcounted root type.

-Heap sessions allow for the heap to moved around, even sent to other threads, and their lifetime prevents heap objects from being mixed between sessions (TBD is this generativity?).
+Heap sessions allow for the heap to moved around, even sent to other threads, and their lifetime prevents heap objects from being mixed between sessions.
+This uses a concept called _generativity_; you can read more about generativity in _["You Can't Spell Trust Without Rust"][thesis] ch 6.3, by [Alexis Beingessner][gankra], or by looking at the [`indexing`] crate.

 TBD explain how the GC works here.